ifrunistuttgart/node-mavlink/README.md

 ## Usage
 To be able to use this module, the MAVLink message definitions need to be parsed using our fork of [pymavlink](https://github.com/ifrunistuttgart/pymavlink), which creates the TypeScript classes.
-Using the command-line interface, the classes can be generated using:
+Using the command-line interface, the classes can be generated using

-    python tools
+    python tools/mavgen.py -o ./assets which will produce all needed TypeScript files i
 ## Examples
 ### TypeScript